 The American Association of Geographers continues to monitor, intervene, and update you on key issues that have a clear impact on geography or in which our discipline can serve as a valued stakeholder in shaping viewpoints and policy outcomes.
-Below is a list of actions and responses by the AAG so far, and also information to help you take action within your communities:
+Below is a list of recent actions and responses by the AAG, and also information to help you take action within your communities:

 Creating and Preserving Actionable and Policy-Relevant Geography by Glen MacDonald

-AAG President Glen MacDonald talks about the important role of geographers and geography in addressing the challenges that lie ahead in his latest column.
+AAG President Glen MacDonald talks about the important role of geographers and geography in addressing the challenges that lie ahead in his February 2017 column.

-Initial letter sent out to members in November 2016 about the impact of the U.S. election and the concern for the values of free, thoughtful expression and mutual respect.
+Letter sent to AAG members in November 2016 about the impact of the U.S. election and the concern for the values of free, thoughtful expression and mutual respect.

 Letter to Senator Michael Lee in response to Senate Bill 103